 - Property rights would be restored.
 The strange and ugly phrase “eminent domain” would be retired to the Governed Ages Dictionary.
 A road-builder wants your land? – then he must bid for it, and if you can’t agree a price, he’ll build it elsewhere or not at all.

 - Change rates would be natural.
 Because of Item 1, it’s likely that development of roads will be slower than in the past; they will get built where investors think the risk is well justified by predicted traffic and profits, after counting the true market price of construction, but not otherwise.
-The resulting adjustments (like displacement of passenger rail traffic in the 1950s) will be more gradual, so minimizing bankruptcies and catastrophic job losses.
+The resulting adjustments (like displacement of passenger rail traffic in the 1950s) will be more gradual, so minimising bankruptcies and catastrophic job losses.

 - Rules would be simple, few, and contractual.
 You elect to use Able Co.’s road? – then you enter a contract.
 Able, however, has a direct incentive to make your experience as pleasant as possible.
-Perhaps he will limit speeds, perhaps not (as today in Montana and Germany), but in either case, he will set the rules to maximize his long-term profits, which will correlate closely to how pleasant is his customers’ experience–and the terms offered would feature in sales promotion: “Drive Able–we set no limits / On the importance of your time.”
+Perhaps he will limit speeds, perhaps not (as today in Montana and Germany), but in either case, he will set the rules to maximise his long-term profits, which will correlate closely to how pleasant is his customers’ experience–and the terms offered would feature in sales promotion: “Drive Able–we set no limits / On the importance of your time.”
 And in the case of breach, contracts would not be renewed–but the errant driver would be barred only from Able’s road, not from Baker’s or Charley’s.
 Seat belt use would of course be optional, being nobody’s business but the cars’ riders.
 And if the road-owner installed CCTV cameras, his reputation would survive only if he gave solid assurance that they would not be used for spying on his customers.
 Because it “owns” the roads, government has found it easy to bully the population by erecting “traffic courts,” which sidestep the clear words of Amendments 6 and 7–which require a jury trial of all criminal cases and all civil ones involving more than twenty dollars.
 Watch the sneer of the government judge when you demand a jury trial over a thirty dollar parking fine!
 Such mangling of simple justice would be impossible in a free society with for-profit road ownership.
 The word “Free-way” would have meaning for the first time.

 - Roads would be safer–because it’s in the owners’ interests to keep them safe; safety would be a selling feature.
 Today, the most dangerous single thing on the road is the cop, especially one running a radar trap; as soon as the lead car spots him, the driver brakes, causing a concertina behind him.
 That’s true even in towns; I was once flagged down for some very minor infraction, but while the cop was starting to record my ID, a rubbernecking lady in the stream of cars astern of his rear-end rear-ended the car in front of her, directly behind his behind.
 My lucky day, her unlucky one; hundreds of dollars’ worth of damage, just because.
 Other hazards would be measured for importance and countered, on a cost-effective basis.
 This year a nearby stretch of I-89 was enhanced by pretty green signs with three-colour painting every fifth of a mile, to inform travellers that they are now passing “89-7-.2” as a position fix.
 It could have been done more simply for a tenth the cost, and was a clear sign of a budget unspent and so endangered.
 Or if Able or Baker found that real-time ice-detection equipment and flashing signs reduced liability claims and boosted business, they’d be installed; if not, not.
 The entire industry would in such ways be run on a rational basis for the first time ever.